khaledbahaa2400/todo-app/README.md

 ### Features
 * Login and Registration
 * Create, modify and delete todos
-* Mark and munmark todos as completed
+* Mark and unmark todos as completed
 * Search for specific todos